dwishashah/Python-Mini-Project/README.md

 # Python-Mini-Project
-EDA, Visualisation and Data Analysis using python libraries
+EDA, Visualisation and Data Analysis using python libraries on USA College Admissions dataset